walterrowe/magick-frames/README.md

 If you feel comfortable with the AppleScript Script Editor, you can add your own styles to the style list.
 You will see entries for "formatting".
 These are simply fillers to make it easier to read and group together the defined styles with similar looks.

-DEFAULTS: When no options are provided to "frame\_it", the default behavior is:

-- light matte background
-- your picture centered over a shadowbox
+**DEFAULT**: With no options your picture is centered over a shadowbox on a light matte with your graphic logo centered below it.
-- no picture frame around the image
-- your graphic logo centered beneath the image
-- styled version written to a separate file

 > &nbsp;
 > **WARNING**